woodenfox/Stellarin-Practa-Template/replit.md

 ### 4. Preview Your Practa
 Run the app and tap "Preview Practa" to see your changes in action.

+## Automatic Version Bumping

+The template automatically increments your Practa's patch version (e.g., 1.0.0 → 1.0.1) whenever a new git commit is detected.
+This happens automatically when the server starts - no setup required after forking.

+**How it works:**
+- The server watches for new git commits
+- When a new commit is detected, the patch version is incremented
+- Both `client/my-practa/metadata.json` and `practa.config.json` are updated
+- A cache file (`.cache/last-version-commit.json`) tracks the last processed commit to prevent duplicate bumps

+**Note:** On first run after forking, the system initializes without bumping - versions only increment after your first commit.

 ## Practa ID

 The Practa ID is defined in `metadata.json` using the `id` field.
 This is a unique identifier for your Practa (lowercase kebab-case, 3-50 characters, e.g., `gratitude-reflection`).
 The folder name always stays `my-practa`.